 I am a fourth year math Ph.D. student at the University of Toronto working under the supervision of Professor Balint Virag.
 I am interested in various aspects of probability, and currently my research is focussed on last passage percolation, random sorting networks, and random orthogonal polynomials.

 You can contact me at firstname.lastname@example.org.
 Here is a link to my CV.

-In the past, I have been a course instructor for MAT 233.
+I am currently TAing graduate probability (MAT1600/MAT1601).
+In the past, I have been a course instructor and coordinator for MAT 137, and a course instructor for MAT 223.
 I have also been a teaching assistant at U of T for MAT475, MAT 344, MAT 337, MAT 334, MAT309, MAT292, MAT 223, MAT 235, MAT 237, MAT 135, and MAT 136.

 A wiring diagram for the sorting network in S4 with swap sequence (2 3 1 2 1 3).

 Selected trajectories in the rescaled wiring diagram of a random 2000-element sorting network.
 Observe the sine curves…